-Importance of Functional Testing
+Importance of Functional Testing in Software Development

-Types of Functional Testing
+Significant Types of Functional Testing

-- Component Testing: Component Testing is performed once the Unit testing is done.
+- Component Testing: Component testing is performed once the unit testing is done.
 Testing of individual modules/components without integrating all components to verify it results in the expected outcome or not.

-- Regression Testing: Regression testing is a type of software testing that confirms code changes have not affected the existing features.
+- Regression Testing: Regression testing is a type of software testing process that confirms code changes have not affected the existing features.
 While performing regression testing, the tester will execute both passed and failed test cases.

 - UAT Testing: User Acceptance Testing (UAT) is performed by the clients and end users.
 This testing happens prior to moving into the production environment.
 Here the goal of UAT is to check the end-to-end business flow.

-Steps To follow in Functional Testing
+Steps To follow in Functional Testing/Software Testing Process

-- Execute the test case.
+- Execute the test case for each module.

 - Compare the actual and expected outputs.